sbtron/glTF/specification/2.0/README.md

 }
 ```

 After applying morph targets to vertex positions and normals, tangent space must be recalculated.
-See [Appendix B](#appendix-b-tangent-space-recalculation) for details.
+See [Appendix A](#appendix-a-tangent-space-recalculation) for details.

 ### Skins